Statistical Data Analysis with SPSS: A Comprehensive Guide

 Interpreting and Reporting SPSS Output

 Using SPSS generates detailed tables of output in which test statistics, levels of significance (p-values) and confidence intervals are presented.
-To make significant conclusions, it is imperative to know how to interpret these results.
+In statistical data analysis, proper interpretation of these outputs is essential.

 For instance: